TestCoders/cyberworkplace-robotframework/README.md

 To get this example work as expected The following need to be installed:
 - Python - version 3.8 or higher
-- Poetry - vesion 1.3 or higher
+- Poetry - version 1.3 or higher

 ### IDE's: